tiuweehan/CVWO/deployment/README.md

 ## CI/CD with GitLab CI

+> This is a work in progress.
+Refer to [this guide](https://docs.gitlab.com/ee/ci/quick_start/) for the time being on getting started with GitLab CI.

 ## GitLab Runners

+> This is a work in progress.
+Refer to [this guide](https://docs.gitlab.com/runner/) on installing, registering and using GitLab runners.

 ## Containerization with Docker

+> This is a work in progress.
+Refer to [this video tutorial](https://www.youtube.com/watch?v=YFl2mCHdv24) for a quick guide on docker.

 ## Single Host Container Orchestration with Docker-compose

+> This is a work in progress.
+Refer to [this video tutorial](https://www.youtube.com/watch?v=Qw9zlE3t8Ko) for a quick guide on docker-compose.

 ## Container Orchestration with Kubernetes

+> This is a work in progress.
+Refer to [this video tutorial](https://www.youtube.com/watch?v=gpmerrSpbHg) for learning kubernetes.

 © tiuweehan 2020